xiaoyu2006/xiaoyu2006.github.io/_posts/2020-08-08-invent-wheels-with-autotools-c.markdown

 ---
 layout: post
-title:  "Make wheels with Autotools & C"
+title:  "Invent wheels with Autotools & C"
 date:   2020-08-08 22:00:00 +0800
 categories: C GNU
 ---

-This how-to guide will teach you how to make wheels with Autotools & C. Note that it isn't detailed, just to show you how the whole system works.
+This how-to guide will teach you how to invent wheels with Autotools & C. Note that it isn't detailed, just to show you how the whole system works.

 # Introduction